 The importance of practicing cannot be emphasized enough.
 Learning to play the guitar is a process of learning where to put your fingers without having to think about it too much.
 This is sometimes referred to as 'finger memory' and something that comes as a result of repetition.
 By continually repeating the same thing over and over until it becomes automatic is the only way.
 Fred Astaire the great dancer mentioned this and anybody who is an expert in their chosen field that requires various body movements practices this important principle too.

-Learning to play the guitar consists of a combination of mental and motor skills.
-Developing motor skills requires repetition.
+Learning to play the guitar consists of a combination of developing mental application and motor skills.
+Developing these requires repetition.
 Many guitarists, especially beginners, get frustrated and blame their 'lack of talent' because they can't execute a particular guitar lick or melodic line of one sort or another.

 This is often not the case though.
 What generally tends to be happening is the body and mind has not played it enough for it to be automatic.
 All the free guitar lessons on this site should be played slowly and accurately before building up speed.
 If you make a mistake then you are playing too quickly for your level of ability for that particular piece that you're trying to play.
 Play it again so slowly that you don't make a mistake.
 This is where your patients and determination will be tested, and above all, your real desire to want to learn how to play the guitar?!

-This simple principle and technique of playing slowly and accurately can't be emphasized enough and should always be applied to any instrument whether you're a beginner or not.
+This simple principle and technique of playing slowly and accurately when learning any instrument, new technique, chord or lick can't be emphasised enough and should always be remembered and applied.Back To Top

 I hope that many, if not all of the free guitar lessons and ideas here will be of some value to you in your guitar playing whether you're a novice or more experienced player.
 Playing the guitar has brought me a lot of enjoyment over the years and if you are just starting out then my advice to you would be to stick with it.
 Don't be put off by the fact that you can't play something that well or not at all.